George Balanchine: Straying away from the European traditions

-African Influence & Elements
+African influence and elements

-Although ballet has been seen as a white European art form, scholars pointed out the African influence in Balanchine's work, marking the African presence in American ballet.
+Although ballet has been seen as a white European art form, scholars such as Brenda Dixon Gottschild have argued for the presence of the African influence in Balanchine's work, marking the African presence in American ballet.

 Moving to the United States, Balanchine was close to African American artists such as Katherine Dunham.
 According to dancers who worked with Balanchine such as Arthur Mitchell who comes from an African background, Balanchine would send students to Dunham or have dancers with an African background demonstrate skills common in African dance.

 The displacement of hips instead of vertical alignment, angular arms and flexed wrists, and the non-traditional timing of movements are the several key elements in Balanchine's works that scholars identify as developed under the African influence.

-Incorporating of African elements and dancers from an African cultural background made Balanchine's works American.
+Incorporation of African elements and dancers from an African cultural background made Balanchine's works American.
 The phenomenon of cultural influences and combinations in his works represent the diversity in the American society.

 Personal life

 In 1923, Balanchine married Tamara Geva, a sixteen-year-old dancer.
 After later parting ways with Geva, he became romantically involved with the ballerina Alexandra Danilova, from approximately 1924 to 1931.
 As The New York Times described their relationship in its obituary for Danilova: "She and Balanchine left the Soviet Union in 1924...
 Until 1931, she and Balanchine lived together as husband and wife, although they were never married.
 Balanchine was still officially married to another dancer, Tamara Geva, and he told Miss Danilova that because his marriage papers had been left behind in Russia, he feared it might be difficult to arrange a legal separation."
 He married and divorced three more times, all to women who were his dancers: Vera Zorina (1938–1946), Maria Tallchief (1946–1952), and Tanaquil LeClercq (1952–1969).
 He had no children by any of his marriages.
 However the number of pregnancies and children he was responsible for in his young dancers is not publicly available.
 Famously, he had many extramarital liaisons.

 Biographer and intellectual historian Clive James has argued that Balanchine, despite his creative genius and brilliance as a ballet choreographer, had his darker side.
 In his Cultural Amnesia: Necessary Memories from History and the Arts (2007), James writes that:

 the great choreographer ruled the New York City Ballet as a fiefdom, with the 'droit du seigneur' among his privileges.
 The older he became, the more consuming his love affairs with his young ballerinas ...
-When [ballerina Suzanne Farrell] fell in love with and married a young dancer, Balanchine dismissed her from the company, thereby injuring her career for a crucial decade.
+When ballerina Suzanne Farrell fell in love with and married a young dancer, Balanchine dismissed her from the company, thereby injuring her career for a crucial decade.

+This claim was disputed in Suzanne Farrell's autobiography Holding onto the Air, as well as John Clifford's autobiography Balanchine's Apprentice: From Hollywood to New York and Back.
+Both books report that Farrell herself resigned, after which she joined Maurice Béjart's "Ballets of the 20th Century" for five years before rejoining the New York City Ballet and continuing to collaborate with Balanchine.